-The capital club will be hoping to ring in the New Year with another sparkling showing against Xolos, but Pablo Guede’s troops will have plenty of motivation after a grisly Guard1anes 2020.
+The capital club will be hoping to ring in the New Year with another sparkling showing against Xolos, but Pablo Guede’s troops will have plenty of motivation to put a grisly Guard1anes 2020 in the rearview mirror.
 After the Argentine’s exploits with modest Morelia and a host of intriguing incorporations from Querétaro’s fire sale, the frontier side seemed set to challenge near the summit of the standings.
-However, a lack of firepower (last in league with 12 goals in 17 contests) doomed them to a 15th-placed finish.
+However, a lack of firepower (last in Liga MX with 12 goals in 17 contests) doomed them to a 15th-placed finish.

 That disastrous campaign has left Guede with little margin for error, so a strong start will be imperative.
 Chilean acquisitions Gonzalo Jara and Esteban Pavez will reinforce a weak spine, while Mauro Manotas will be charged with supplying the goals after arriving from Houston Dynamo.

 The Colombian found the back of the net only three times in 20 outings for the Texans in 2020 after registering 30 goals the previous two terms, and he will be hoping to rediscover his best form south of the border.
 Guede will need his South American striker to hit the ground running.